Generative AI in the Classroom

 Generative AI’s Impact on Higher Education

 AI technology has existed for decades, but rapid advancements in the 2020s have caused disruption in higher education.
-Open AI’s public release of ChatGPT in November 2022 greatly accelerated developments of “generative artificial intelligence” (GAI), an area of AI research and technology which also includes tools like Microsoft Copilot, Google Gemini, and DALL-E. These tools produce outputs by combining information from a user’s input (or “prompt”) with information from a large dataset that the AI has been trained on.
-That dataset can be as large as the world-wide web or a closed system, such as a corporation’s database.
+Open AI’s public release of ChatGPT in November 2022 greatly accelerated the development of competing “generative artificial intelligence” (GAI) tools, an area of AI research and technology that also includes tools like Microsoft Copilot, Google Gemini, and DALL-E. These tools produce outputs by combining information from a user’s input (or “prompt”) with information from a large dataset on which the AI has been trained.
+That dataset can be as large as the world-wide web, or a closed system, such as a corporation’s database.
 Text-based GAI tools like ChatGPT have attracted a lot of attention in the world of education for their ability to complete many tasks associated with assessment, such as writing essays, solving math equations, crafting basic code, or creating and analyzing case studies.

 To help instructors learn more about these technologies, CATL has created a guide on generative AI.
 The guide includes a video overview of GAI and use cases for text-based tools such as ChatGPT.
 UW-Green Bay users also have access to Microsoft Copilot, which employees and students can try for free with their UWGB account.
 Instructors are encouraged to experiment with these technologies so they can learn more about how GAI will impact their field and department.